DedB0r0ded/Accounting/README.md

 ## common
 Subdirectory of `src/`.
-Contains `.h` files used commonly in other project code.
+Contains `.h` files used commonly in project code.

 ### strings.h
 *No includes*